sritarung/weather-app/README.md

 ## Getting Set Up

 This repo contains my `main.css` and `index.html` from the Assignment 2.
-You can use those or continue to work on your Assignment 2 code.
+You can use those or continue to work on your Assignment 2 code (copy it into an assignment 3 repo.)

 ## Step One